-The 2007 round of the PICS covers 1,043 randomly sampled Thai manufacturing establishments spanning 34 ISIC 4-digit industries.
-Of these plants, 944 are incumbents that started operations before 2003.
-To examine within-firm product and process responses, I focus on incumbent establishments.
 Over 53 per cent of the incumbents exported in 2006 and 85 per cent reported making more than one type of product.
 Among incumbents surveyed in 2007, 426 were interviewed in the 2004 round.
 These incumbents span 28 different ISIC 4-digit industries.
 About 60 per cent of these incumbents exported in 2006 and 88 per cent reported making more than one type of product.

-The Thai PICS data contain detailed information on innovation responses, allowing for direct observation of key variables rather than indirect inference through other observables.
+The Thai PICS data contain detailed information on innovation responses of these firms, allowing for direct observation of key variables rather than indirect inference through other observables.
 This is particularly important for the question at hand as product and process innovation can have similar effects on commonly used variables (e.g. R&D expenditure, inferred firm productivity etc.).
 Product and process variables measure both invention and adoption.
 Adoption is likely to be important among smaller firms (especially in developing countries).
 It is not reflected in other measures such as patents.

 The survey has its limitations.
 As is standard, most information is available at the establishment level and not at the firm level.
-11 To address this issue, I use firm-level variables for the baseline results and supplement with establishment-level findings.
+10 To address this issue, I use firm-level variables for the baseline results and supplement with establishment-level findings.
 A firm is defined as the "company that owns and operates" the surveyed establishment.
 Establishments can have more than one plant under their control.
 Over 86 per cent of the establishments have a single plant and 97 percent have a single plant in a given industry.
 An establishment can be part of a larger firm that owns and operates more than one establishment.
 About 87 per cent of the establishments are not divisions of larger firms.